chandanarora/Iowa_housing_predictions/README.md

 This project predicts the housing prices in Iowa based on the features such as Lot Area, year built, Bath area, rooms above ground floor, etc.

 ### Decision Tree has been chosen to predict the prices and evaluate mean absolute error.
+The dataset is divided into training and testing data using train_test_split for validation.
+#### max_leaf_nodes argument is used to take care of underfitting and overfitting of data.

-### In order to improve the accuracy of predictions, Random Forest algorithm is used.
+### In order to further improve the accuracy of predictions, Random Forest algorithm has been used.